© Eva Blue

-Montréal’s Chinatown or Quartier chinois is situated in the Ville-Marie borough.
-Chinatown occupies roughly one big block bordered by Saint-Dominique Street to the east, René-Lévesque Boulevard to the north, Viger Street to the south and Jeanne-Mance Street to the west.
-Most of commercial activity is concentrated along Saint-Laurent Boulevard and on de la Gauchetiere Street, which is a pedestrian-only zone.
-Each of the four corners of the district are marked by large, ornate paifang gates, ornamental archways that mark the entrances.
-In fact, Montréal has more paifang gates than any other Chinatown in Canada.
+Montréal’s Chinatown or Le quartier chinois is situated in the Ville-Marie borough.
+Chinatown occupies roughly one square block – Saint Dominique Street to the East, René Lévesque Boulevard to the North, Viger Street to the south and Jeanne-Mance Street to the West – four corners of which are marked by large ornate Paifang Gates (the most of any Chinatown in Canada.)

-While it was first recognized as a tourist attraction in the late 1960s following Expo 67, the first real initiative to revive the area was the installation of a pedestrian mall on de la Gauchetière Street in the 1980s.
-This was followed by the construction of the Chinese Catholic Community Centre, low-rent housing complexes with reserved floors for seniors and low-income families, and the construction of the first all-Chinese hospital in Canada, the Montréal Chinese Hospital, in 1999.
+The first initiative to revive the area was the installation of a pedestrian mall on de la Gauchetière street in the 1980s.
+Followed by the Chinese Catholic Community Centre, low-rent housing complexes with reserved floors for seniors, and low-income families, and the construction of the first all Chinese hospital in Canada – The Montreal Chinese Hospital in 1999.

 © "May an Old Song Open a New World", Gene Pendon & Bryan Beyung - Photo by Eva Blue

-Located at the corner of de la Gauchetière and Côté, The Wing building is one of the oldest edifices in Chinatown.
-It was built in 1826 by James O'Donnel, the architect of the iconic Notre-Dame Basilica in Old Montréal.
-Over the years, the Wing building has housed a military school, a paper box factory and a warehouse.
+Located at the corner of de la Gauchetière and Coté streets, The Wings building may be the oldest building in Chinatown.
+Built in 1826 by James O'Donnel, the architect of Notre Dame Basilica in Old Montreal, the Wings Building has been a military school, a paper box factory, and warehouse.
 Wing Hing Lung (“Wings” for short) is known for their fresh noodles and were the first manufacturer to make bilingual fortune cookies!

 Place Sun Yat Sen